odeibreton/onyx-coding-exercise/README.md

 ### Fixture
 The fixture class contains the logic to create a test server and a HTTP client to be used by the tests.

 It exposes two HTTP clients, one with the API key header and one without it.
-This allows to test the endpoints with and without authentication.
+This allows to test the endpoints as an authenticated and a non-authenticated user.

 ### Authentication tests
 These unit tests make sure that the authentication logic works as expected.